Train passengers braced for largest spike in fares since 2013

 Operators controlled increases in other fares before the coronavirus pandemic.

-But governments now have control of all ticket prices after spending more than £15 billion to keep services running during the virus crisis.
+But governments now have control of all ticket prices after spending billions of pounds to keep services running during the virus crisis.

-When England’s fare rise was announced in December last year, rail minister Chris Heaton-Harris described the 3.8% cap as a “fair balance” which means the Government can “continue to invest record amounts into a more modern, reliable railway, ease the burden on taxpayers and protect passengers from the highest RPI in years”.
+A Department for Transport spokesman said: “We have protected passengers by delaying these fare rises by two months and, even then, opting for a figure well below current inflation rates.

+“However, we must now look to recoup some of the £14 billion which was spent to keep vital services running throughout the pandemic in a way that is fair for all taxpayers.

 Latest figures show RPI in January was 7.8%.